MONTPELLIER CENTRE - ANTIGONE

 MODERN CITY WITH AN AIR OF MEDIEVAL INTIMACY

-Built on a hill, the city of Montpellier is characterized by streets of uneven altitude, the oldest part of which is built narrow and stone based, giving it an air of medieval intimacy, and contrasting with the modern side of today’s city known for hosting renowned cultural events (festivals, concerts, etc.).
+Built on a hill, the city of Montpellier is characterized by streets of uneven elevation, the oldest part of which is narrow and stone-based, giving it an air of medieval intimacy, and contrasting with the modern side of today’s city known for hosting renowned cultural events (festivals, concerts, etc.).